 While you are looking for a job, it’s a good idea to keep your voicemail as professional and simple as possible.
 You don’t want the recruiter to be put off before they even speak to you directly!

 They don't have a voicemail message at all.

 Having no voicemail message, like not including your name, means that the recruiter won’t know if they have reached the right person.
 On top of that, they will have to leave a text message or be forced to call you back later in the hopes of reaching you.
 This can be very off-putting for a recruiter, so save their time and increase your chances of success by including a voicemail message.

-Not remembering the name, company, or other details about a role you applied for will make a poor impression during a screening call.
+Not remembering the name, company, or other details about a role you applied for will make a poor impression during a screening phone call.
 Additionally, if you tell the recruiter that you have applied for so many jobs that you don’t remember theirs, they will be left to wonder why you have been unsuccessful after so many attempts.
 So you need to be prepared.

 To make sure you are prepared for your next screening call.
 Every time you apply for a role you should create a folder on your computer containing:

 To create a list of possible screening call questions, look for the top 3-5 key selection criteria in the job ad.
 With these in mind, reflect on your past employment and brainstorm which experiences best match the requirements of the role.

 In addition to this, Grammarly has compiled a list of common questions you should prepare answers for.
 Some of these questions include:

 You should also be prepared to talk about your proudest professional accomplishment(s), as well as times where you took initiative, dealt with conflict, used problem solving skills, collaborated with others, and went beyond your job description.